Copyright © 2017. All Rights Reserved.

 Bishop Thomas was interview for an article in Baltimore’s Gay Life, The Baltimore Sun, and a radio program hosted by Chili Moss.
 He appeared on TV Channel 21 “The Xchange 8” program to discuss Maryland’s Gay and Lesbian anti-discrimination law.

-Bishop Thomas lives with his husband and life partner Willie Hinton their Chi-Poo Prince in Washington, DC and has a very close relationship with his daughter A’ngela Lavern Thomas-Turner, her husband Minister Reginald Turner and her mother Reverend Brenda L. Washington.
+Bishop Thomas lives with his husband and life partner Willie Hinton their Chi-Poo, Prince and King a mix breed rescue in Washington, DC and has a very close relationship with his daughter A’ngela Lavern Thomas-Turner, her husband Minister Reginald Turner and her mother Reverend Brenda L. Washington.